 Class size is determined by the admissions office.
 Students must register and pay for the course prior to the day the course begins.
 Students must attend all scheduled days to receive your course completion certificate.

-The following is a complete list of the course and test dates for the 60-hour Structural 101 (Step 1) Inspection course for the calendar year.
+The following is a complete list of the course dates for the 60-hour Structural 101 (Step 1) Inspection course for the calendar year.
 The 101 course is offered through physical classroom instruction and via LIVE stream video.
-Once the tuition is paid, the student will be sent a course dashboard which allows the student to select the date, time and course delivery method.
+Once the tuition is paid, the student will be sent an email containing the student log in information which allows the student to select the date, time and course delivery method.

 Las Vegas Course 101 Dates